godfat/jellyfish/README.md

 ## DESIGN:

 * Learn the HTTP way instead of using some pointless helpers
-* Learn the Rack way instead of wrapping Rack functionality, again
+* Learn the Rack way instead of wrapping Rack functionalities, again
 * Learn regular expression for routes instead of custom syntax
 * Embrace simplicity over convenience
 * Don't make things complicated only for _some_ convenience, but